-In the spirit of full disclosure, there are a few things worth mentioning (for which, read ‘hammering home’) as a reminder that a legal career is not all triumphant court victories and champagne-fuelled deal celebrations.
+In the spirit of full disclosure, there are a few things worth mentioning as a reminder that a legal career is not all triumphant court victories and champagne-fuelled deal celebrations.
 So without wanting to detract from the exciting and challenging career on offer, here follows some food for thought…

-We cannot stress this enough – with £9,000 per year undergrad fees, plus postgrad study costing around between £10,350 and £13,300 for the LPC and between £13,155 and £17,350 for the BPTC, the road to legal qualification is not cheap and there are no guarantees of a job at the end of it.
-In addition, the minimum trainee salary has been abolished, so from 2014 some firms may be paying trainees no more than the national minimum wage.
+We cannot stress this enough – with £9,000 per year undergrad fees, plus postgrad study in 2014-15 costing up to £14,765 for the LPC and up to £18,175 for the BPTC, the road to legal qualification is not cheap and there are no guarantees of a job at the end of it.
+In addition, the minimum trainee salary has recently been abolished, so some firms may be paying trainees no more than the national minimum wage.
 Your ability to afford the courses and a potentially low starting wage must be a factor in deciding whether to pursue law as a career.

 The numbers are stacked against you – there are many fewer training contract and pupillage places than there are people with the necessary qualifications.
 You have to find a way to stand out among thousands angling for the same job, so make sure you shine through by being resourceful, determined and committed to the profession and a career in law.